 - Land Rover: In foreign hands

 - Rover-Triumph: Life support/In foreign hands

-Not awfully different to how things ended up anyway, but although the ultimate outcome might have similar, it would have happened sooner, denying us that generation of Rovers – the 200-800 – that you all love so much.
+That’s not awfully different to how things ended up anyway but, although the ultimate outcome might have similar, it would have happened sooner, denying us that generation of Rovers – the 200-800 – that you all love so much.
 Having said that, had by some miracle the Rover-Triumph plan worked, I wonder where that would have been following the Rover Bravo/Triumph Boxer plan?
-Could it have become the British BMW, with Triumph serving up sporting saloon and roadsters, and Rover servicing the executive car market?
+Could it have become the British BMW, with Triumph serving up sporting saloon and roadsters and Rover servicing the executive car market?
 Stranger things have happened…

 Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...

 Likes 'conditionally challenged' motors and taking them on unfeasible adventures all across Europe.